aadjones/cookie/docs/specs.md

 ## **1\.
 Project Overview**

 **Concept:**
-A digital fortune cookie experience that combines whimsical generative art, an interactive “cookie-opening” animation, and AI-generated fortune messages with unique, algorithmically determined names.
-Users will visit the website, click “Generate,” see a uniquely generated cookie (placeholder art initially), tap/click it to “crack it open” via an animation, reveal a fortune message, and have the option to share the result.
+A digital fortune cookie experience that subverts the standard bland fortune cookie by offering a curated set of cookie personalities.
+Each personality comes with its own handcrafted (placeholder) art, a list of 10 unique, comical, and sometimes subversive fortune messages, and (optionally) a custom behavior that deviates from the typical cookie-cracking flow.
+For example, a "Matryoshka Cookie" might reveal a smaller cookie when cracked, while a "Cookieception" might even yield a second cookie instead of a fortune slip.

 **Core Value:**
-Deliver a playful, engaging, and shareable user experience that captures the traditional magic of fortune cookies with a modern digital twist.
+Deliver a playful, engaging, and shareable user experience that turns the traditional fortune cookie on its head.
+By pairing distinct cookie personalities with tailored fortunes, users receive predictions that are both humorous and unexpectedly insightful—making the experience feel exciting, personal, and relevant.

 ---

 ## **2\.
 Technology Stack**

-- **Front-End Framework:** Next.js (with TypeScript)
+- **Front-End Framework:**
+  **Next.js** with **TypeScript**
-  - _Why Next.js?_
+  - **Why Next.js?**
-    - Server-side rendering for better performance/SEO if needed
+    - Supports server-side rendering and static generation for fast, SEO-friendly pages.
-    - Built-in routing, easy integration with serverless functions
+    - Built-in routing and seamless integration with serverless functions.
-- **Styling:** Tailwind CSS
+- **Styling:**
-- **Generative Art Library:** p5.js (integrated via a React wrapper, e.g., `react-p5`)
+  **Tailwind CSS**
+  - Provides utility-first styling for rapid UI development.
+- **Cookie Art:**
-  - _Note:_ For the MVP, use a placeholder component for cookie art generation.
+  - Initially, use handcrafted placeholder art (via emoji) for each cookie personality.
+  - In the future, these can be replaced with custom images or more sophisticated generative art.
+- **Custom Behavior & Interactivity:**
+  - Standard cookie-cracking animation using CSS and/or libraries like Framer Motion.
+  - Custom behaviors (e.g., Matryoshka, Cookieception) built as modular components to allow easy extension.
-- **Back-End / API:** Vercel Serverless Functions
+- **Back-End / API:**
+  **Vercel Serverless Functions**
+  - **Purpose:**
+    - Serve the curated list of cookie personalities and their associated messages.
-  - _Purpose:_ Handle API calls to a cloud-hosted LLM (via Hugging Face Inference API) to generate fortune messages.
+    - Optionally, handle dynamic generation of fortunes via an LLM (via Hugging Face Inference API) for future expansion.
-- **LLM Integration:** Hugging Face Inference API
-  - _Usage:_ Send a prompt to generate a fortune message with a random tone.
+- **Database (Optional, Future Phase):**
+  - To store user favorites, history, or usage analytics (e.g., MongoDB or Firestore).
+- **Deployment:**
+  **Vercel**
-- **Deployment:** Vercel (for both front-end and serverless functions)
+  - Automatically deploys both the Next.js front-end and serverless functions.

-_Optional (for future phases):_

-- Database (e.g., MongoDB or Firestore) to save user favorites/history, if required.

 ---